First Week of the Quarter

 Below, we briefly describe the accommodations for students having to miss class due to potential illness, with full information in the linked pages.

-Hunter and your TAs will always wear a mask in class and when working with you.
+Your course staff will always wear a mask in class and when working with you.
 You and your fellow students have to wear a mask when working with each other or with the course staff, or when attending class.

 For the purposes of this policy, a face covering must: Fit snugly against the sides of the face; completely cover the nose and mouth; bandanas and gaiters are not considered face coverings for this policy.
 Students who do not wear a face mask will be asked to leave the classroom.
 If you forget your face mask or refuse to wear one, I will ask you to leave the classroom.
 Repeated failure to wear a face covering may result in you being referred to the Student Conduct Office for possible disciplinary action.
 I hope that we can all agree to keep each other safe by wearing our face masks.